Adedapo01/Music-Chat/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+- [x] User can access a sign in Activity that directs them to a web brower to log in to spotify
-- [x] User Authentication
+- [ ] User can authenticate using spotify
+- [x] User can switch between different tabs - Home Activity, Chat Activity and Profile Activity using fragments and a Bottom Navigation View.
 - [ ] Users can view their profile
 - [ ] Users can scroll through a list of music
-- [x] User can click on specific music to get a detailed view of the song
+- [ ] User can click on specific music to get a detailed view of the song
 - [ ] Users can play, pause, and change the song being played
 - [ ] Users can share music
 - [ ] Users can chat with other users